syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.NETCORE/video.md

 ## Delete video

-To remove a video from the Rich Text Editor content, select the video and click `videoRemove` tool from the quick toolbar.
+To remove a video from the Rich Text Editor content, select the video and click the `videoRemove` tool from the quick toolbar.
 It will delete the video from the Rich Text Editor content as well as from the service location if the [insertVideoSettings.removeUrl](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorVideoSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorVideoSettings_RemoveUrl) is given.

-Once you select the video from the local machine, the URL for the video will be generate.
-From there, you can remove the video from the service location by clicking the cross icon.
+Once you select the video from the local machine, the URL for the video will be generated.
+You can remove the video from the service location by clicking the cross icon.

 ![Rich Text Editor Video delete](./images/video-del.png)

-The following sample explains, how to configure `insertVideoSettings.removeUrl` to remove a saved video from the remote service location, when the following video remove actions are performed:
+The following example explains how to configure `insertVideoSettings.removeUrl` to remove a saved video from the remote service location when the following video remove actions are performed:

 * `delete` key action.
 * `backspace` key action.